 In today’s world, too many marriages are falling apart due to spiritual warfare wreaking havoc on the relationships between husbands and wives.
-I personally am walking through this tragedy and firmly believe the demise of my marriage is a direct result of Satan’s lies and deception taking hold in the heart and mind of my beloved, Darren.
+I personally am walking through this tragedy and firmly believe the demise of my marriage is a direct result of Satan’s lies and deception taking hold in the heart and mind of my soon to be ex-husband.
 Despite my current circumstances, I continue to pray for him daily and others like us who are losing the relationship they valued most because we were not equipped with the right weapons to fight a supernatural war.

 The covenant of marriage is a sacred, public vow between a man, a woman and God designed to last a lifetime.